Get your card

 - Rain (Signify Holdings/Nimbus LLC) is a Visa Principal Member, meaning it can issue cards directly without requiring a sponsor bank

-- In March 2025, Rain secured $24.5 million in Series A funding led by Norwest to expand its stablecoin card issuing capabilities globally
+- In March 2025, Rain secured a $24.5 million funding round led by Norwest to expand its stablecoin card issuing capabilities globally

 - Rain's infrastructure supports multiple blockchain networks for settlement, including Solana, Tron, and Stellar alongside EVM chains